 9. STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT OF THECOMPANY

-Audit Committee of the Company with the help of periodical internal audit reports andmanagement's representations is identifying and evaluating all possible risk and informthe Board with their possible recommendations to hedge those risk and minimizationprocedures.
-In the opinion of the Board there is no risk that may threaten the existenceof the Company's business.
+The Audit Committee of the Company with the help of periodical internal audit reportsand management's representations identifying and evaluating all possible risk and informthe Board with their possible recommendations to hedge those risk and minimizationprocedures.
+As per opinion of the Board there is no risk that may threaten the existenceof the Company's business.

 10. CORPORATE SOCIAL RESPONSIBILITY POLICY UNDER THE PROVISION OF SECTION 135 OF THECOMPANIES ACT 2013